I cook sausage at least twice a week, but I admit I’m guilty of occasionally leaving sausage in the fridge for too long.

 - Mold — If there’s mold on the surface of the sausage, throw it out.
 Also, if you see white or black spots on the sausage, don’t eat it.
 Don’t try to cut out the moldy parts, as there’s a high chance the sausage is unsafe to eat throughout.

-If you’re freezing raw sausages, make they are constantly frozen.
+If you’re freezing raw sausages, make sure they are constantly frozen.
 You shouldn’t thaw and refreeze again.

 Also Read: How Will You Tell If Pork Is Bad?

 FACTORS AFFECTING SAUSAGE SHELF LIFE

 The shelf life of your sausage, like many perishable foods, can be influenced by several critical factors, including:

 Type of Sausage

 Regarding how long sausagе lasts in thе fridgе, onе critical factor is thе typе of sausagе you'rе dealing with.